 Insurance Claims - If you are seeking compensation from an insurance company a police report may be required to establish liability and the driver responsible before any property damages are paid.

 Legal Claims - While it is also best to personally take pictures, speak with witnesses at the accident scene, and gather information from the other driver, an accident report can verify any details you have gathered as well.
-A traffic officer's official documentation is a neutral third-party account of the incident, which is very useful if the fault driver attempts to contest your story.
+A traffic officer's official documentation is a neutral third-party account of the incident, which is very useful if the at-fault driver attempts to contest your story.

 How Soon Do You Need to Contact Your Insurance Company After an Accident